ICAEW.com works better with JavaScript enabled.

 Continuing the sole principal's practice

-During the period of incapacity or following the sole principal’s death, subject to you holding the necessary regulatory licenses and registrations, you must carry on the practice in a proper and professional manner and take all responsible steps to preserve the goodwill of the business:
+During the period of incapacity or following the sole principal’s death, subject to you holding the necessary regulatory licenses and registrations, you will either be responsible for ensuing a smooth transition of clients to another firm or for carrying on the practice yourself.
+If carrying on the practice, this must be done in a proper and professional manner and you must take all responsible steps to preserve the goodwill of the business, including the following:

 • The sole principal’s practice must be continued under its existing name and title.
 All business letters or other communications issued by the alternate must bear in a prominent position the following wording: